 Figure 10 shows the potential impacts of acidification per kWh of electricity produced by the power plant.
-The manufacturing stage of the power plant dominates this impact category, which primarily relates to production of the tower (40%), nacelle (12%), foundations (7%) blades (10%) and site cables (6%).
-The emissions to air of sulphur dioxide (58%) and nitrogen oxides (35%) associated with the production of iron and steel are the primary contributing substances.
+The manufacturing stage of the power plant dominates this impact category, which primarily relates to production of the tower (25%), nacelle (24%), blades (9%), site cables (9%) and foundations (8%).
+The emissions to air of sulphur dioxide (60%) and nitrogen oxides (36%) are associated with the production of iron and steel and with glass fibres in the blades.
+Transport of heavy steel components of the nacelle and tower contribute 40% towards acidification potential attributed primarily to the shipping operations.

-The end-of-life phase also has a significant overall contribution, providing an environmental credit (of around -26%) for the recycling of metals, which avoids production of these materials.
+The end-of-life phase also has an overall contribution, providing an environmental credit (of around -27 %) for the recycling of metals, which avoids production of these materials.
 Similarly, the substances driving the environmental credit for end-of-life relate to the avoidance of sulphur-dioxide and nitrogen-oxide emissions to air.